written by Joseph Lovretovich.

 WHAT IF I DON’T INCLUDE MY CLAIMS IN MY BANKRUPTCY?

 If you don’t list your claim you cannot sue your employer unless you reopen your bankruptcy and amend your asset list and include it.
 Then you must hope that the trustee looks at and abandons the claim back to you.

 WHAT PROBLEMS DO I FACE IF I REOPEN MY BANKRUPTCY?

 First, you will have to pay your bankruptcy attorney to reopen your case.

 Second, you have now flagged your case to the trustee that maybe you have a valuable claim since you are taking the time and spending the money to list that claim.
 The trustee is paid by a percentage of what he collects for the creditors.
 He may now be interested whereas at the beginning of your bankruptcy he probably would not be so interested.
 He will contact your employment attorney to try to value the claim.

 I AM NOT AN EXPERT, WHAT IF I DIDN’T REALIZE I HAD A CASE WHEN I FILED BANKRUPTCY?

-Your actual knowledge in most instances are not considered in determining whether you had a case.
+Your actual knowledge in most instances is not considered in determining whether you had a case.
 Many times, clients are very stressed and upset when they get fired.
-They don’t always focus on their rights against their employer.
+They don’t always focus on their rights against their employers.
 Unfortunately, that is not the test to determine whether it is included in the bankruptcy estate.
 The test is whether the claim actually existed at that time.

 WHAT HAPPENS IF THE TRUSTEE TAKES OVER MY CLAIM?